 In the second trimester, weight gain gets a little more important.
-As Baby gets larger, your body also grows to accommodate his expanding frame.
-Baby‘s bones get stronger, he develops a strong protective coating, and his organs begin to function.
+As Baby gets larger, your body also grows to accommodate their expanding frame.
+Baby‘s bones get stronger, they develop a strong protective coating, and their organs begin to function.
 Amazing!

 You can see why you’ll need a little extra nutrition at this point in your pregnancy.